luciogutierrez/iron-hack-final-project/README.md

 Hypothesis: Machine learning models can be implemented in a systematically way...

-Test hypothesis: We will implement a machine learning model step-by-step.
+Test hypothesis: We will implement a machine learning model step-by-step using generical fuctions.

 I have used the following technologies learned in this course: Python, Flask, Api requests, Data Analysis, Data Visualization, Machine